earlynovels/end-dataset/README.md

 #### Explore .tsv subsets with Excel Pivot Tables
 See our [tutorial]((#Tutorial-Explore-Tabular-Subsets-with-Excel-Pivot-Tables) for a demonstration of how you might begin to explore the data.
 [Note, however, that it is using data categories not included in our full.tsv; you can simply choose different column headers to work with.]

-#### Explore .tsv subsets with Google Fusion Tables
+##### Explore .tsv subsets with Google Fusion Tables
 If you are interested in using Google Fusion Tables to explore END data, one place to start is a [digital assignment](https://github.com/rbuurma/rise-2017/blob/master/Assignments/Rise_assignment_6.md) created by END PI Rachel Buurma for her Rise of the Novel course at Swarthmore College.
+Keep in mind that this example is using a subset of END data created especially for the assignment, so it will be most useful as an introduction to Fusion Tables.

 ### Guide to END MARCXML